kinopio-club/kinopio-help/posts/teams.md

 During the beta period, teams are free.

-The plan is that teams will cost 6$/user.
+Teams will cost 6$/user.
 If you have multiple teams with the same users on them, you'll only be charged once per unique user.

 When teams are ready to ship to everyone, teams will be moved to a free trial and you'll have 14 days to decide whether to pay for them.
 If you choose not to pay, then team spaces will become read-only and team users will revert to free users.